 Mastering Paris & the Art of a French Cooking Class

-In the sunshine of my thirteenth year, while the tips of our South Carolina pines toasted, and the lake thickened into a red clay soup, I spend my summer inside.
+In the sunshine of my thirteenth year, while the tips of our South Carolina pines toasted, and the lake thickened into a red clay soup, I spent my summer inside.
 Not moping or brooding, but instead, mesmerized by the towering woman on the cooking show.

 My infatuation grew and, for weeks on end, I looked across our kitchen counter and gave my best high-pitched French Chef impression to an imaginary camera.
 I brandished salad tongs and gestured authoritatively to an invisible audience while following recipes in my mother's church cookbook.
 Not exactly Mastering the Art of French Cooking, but nevertheless, you never forget your first French toast.